jrnewell/json-router/README.md

 # JSON Router

-An alternative moblie-focused router/RPC middleware that uses the JSON body instead of URL slugs to route requests.
+An alternative mobile-focused router/RPC middleware that uses the JSON body instead of URL slugs to route requests.

 The major advantage of this approach is that it easily allows multiple server requests to occur per HTTP request.
 This reduces latency in your client with network constrained devices like mobile apps.